nodejs/package-maintenance/docs/drafts/2fa.md

 ### Release manager

 The release manager could be a place where packages are staged after `npm publish` without an OTP.
 A human would need to use the manager (CLI/GUI) and could release one or more pending packages, approving the publishing with an OTP.
-This would need be implemented by the registry (for public packages - npm).
+This would need be implemented by the registry (for public packages - npm) or as a separate application, allowing "proxy" publishing.

 Such a manager should enable further tooling to integrate notifications and approvals via email or chat systems.